sprice36/BunkerlabsCapstone/README.md

 ### Landing Page
 The Landing Page displays the different companies currently featured.
 The user can search for different companies to help or engage.
-The user can choose a company and they are displayed the companies details and a "pitch" video to help illustrate the idea(l)s.
+The user can choose a company and they are displayed the companies details and a "pitch" video to help illustrate the ideals.

 <img src="readme/landingPage.png">